How to Find My Mac OS Version

 Method 1: Using the Apple Menu

-1. Click on the Apple menu () located at the top left corner of your screen.
+1. Click on the Apple logo in the top-left corner of your screen.

-2. Select “About This Mac” from the menu.
+2. A drop-down menu will appear.
+Select “About This Mac” from the options.

 Method 3: Using Terminal

-1. Open the Terminal app.
-You can find it in the Utilities folder within the Applications folder or by using Spotlight (press Command + Space and type “Terminal”).
+1. Open Terminal.
+You can find it in the Utilities folder within the Applications folder or by using Spotlight Search.

-2. Once the Terminal is open, type the following command: “sw_vers” (without quotes).
+2. Once Terminal is open, type the following command: “sw_vers” (without the quotes) and press Enter.

 3. The Terminal will display detailed information about your Mac, including the OS version.

 Q1: Why is it important to know my Mac OS version?

 A1: Knowing your Mac OS version is crucial for several reasons.
 It helps you determine compatibility with software updates, ensures your system meets minimum requirements for new applications, and allows you to seek appropriate technical support.